Learn something new every day

 Side effects of medications may also lead to nausea and vomiting.
 Patients who experience side effects from drugs should contact their doctor for advice.
 Cancer patients often throw up when they undergo chemotherapy or other cancer drugs as well.

 Food poisoning is another common culprit.
 When food is improperly handled or undercooked, bacteria is allowed to accumulate, which often results in stomach upset.
 Patients who have food allergies and are exposed to the allergen may also vomit.
-Another consumable cause of vomiting is alcohol.
-The excessive consumption of alcohol may cause a person to feel nauseous, particularly when that person suffers from a hangover.
+Another consumable cause of nausea is alcohol.
+The excessive consumption of alcohol may cause a person to feel nauseated, particularly when that person suffers from a hangover.

 Throwing up may not always be involuntary.
 Sometimes, a person intends to throw up.
 For example, a person suffering from the eating disorder bulimia may force the gag reflex to prevent the body from absorbing calories.
 And occasionally, people who witness other people expelling stomach contents may begin to feel nauseous by association.
 This is an overprotective reflex the body uses, just in case that person might be exposed to the same danger as the initial vomiter.